 All women who become pregnant have a risk of developing a molar pregnancy but the risk is very small.
 Researchers have found that some types of molar pregnancy are more common in certain age groups.

-Complete molar pregnancies are more common in teenage mothers and mothers over the age of 45.
+Complete molar pregnancies are more common in mothers over the age of 45.
+There is a moderate increased risk for young teenagers.

 Age doesn't affect the risk of partial molar pregnancies.